 - Considered with major revisions

-Organizing special issues is a good opportunity for publishing articles on a certain emerging topic.
-Editors should assess all the special issue proposals from the point of view of its scope and the team of editors behind it, that is, the prospective Guest Editors.
+Proposing a book is a good opportunity for publishing thematic volumes.
+The Series Editors should assess all the book proposals from the point of view of its scope and the team of editors behind it, that is, the prospective Volume Editors.

-If an Editor detects any case of misconduct including authorship disputes, plagiarism, a duplicate submission, conflict of interest, or content manipulation, they should report it to the Editorial Office.
-The IJSMC will follow the COPE’s Guidelines to proceed in every single case.
+If an editor detects any case of misconduct including authorship disputes, plagiarism, a duplicate submission, conflict of interest, or content manipulation, they should report it to the Editorial Office.
+CBR will follow the COPE’s Guidelines to proceed in every single case.
 For more information about our editorial policies, please visit this page.